Introduction

 Farm-to-Fork Strategy

 This ambitious EU initiative sets concrete targets for reducing the environmental and climate impact of food production and consumption.
-It encompasses various aspects, including pesticide reduction, sustainable agriculture, and food , driving significant changes in the food industry.
+It encompasses various aspects, including pesticide reduction, sustainable agriculture, and food waste , driving significant changes in the food industry.

 EU Organic Regulation